JujuAdams/Vinyl/docs/6.0/Config-JSON.md

 |`duckOn`  |string                 |`undefined`|[Ducker](Ducker) to push voices to                                                                         |
 |`duckPrio`|number                 |`0`        |Priority for voices when pushed to the ducker above                                                        |
 |`metadata`|any                    |`undefined`|Returned by `VinylGetMetadata()`                                                                           |

+Sets up a shuffle pattern for playback with Vinyl.
+When played, a shuffle pattern will randomly choose a sound from an array of sounds when played.

 &nbsp;